DMKEBUSINESSGMBH/typo3-mklib/Documentation/UsersManual/Actions and Views/Show Single Item.rst

 Defaults to "Datensatz nicht gefunden."

+Can be configured with TypoScript in the path "plugin.tx_myext.myActionConfId.notfound" or in the loaded locallang with the key "myActionConfId_notfound".

 getSingleItemUidParameterKey
 ----------------------------

 The parameter key with the uid to show.

 Defaults to "uid" in the qualifier namespace, for example myext[uid]

+Can be configured with TypoScript in the path "plugin.tx_myext.myActionConfId.uidParameterKey"

 deriving class example
 ----------------------